Prowlarr/Indexers/README.md

   - Testlink Torrents
   - InfoHash links
   - AllowRawSearch property in caps

+> [!WARNING]
-- No new indexers are to be added to v2 as of 2022-04-18
+> No new indexers are to be added to v2 as of 2022-04-18
-- No new updates backported to v2 as of 2022-04-18
+> No new updates backported to v2 as of 2022-04-18

 ### V3 Indexers - Legacy Beta